moss-removal

 Suitable Products

 There are primarily 2 products to use.
 Those containing ferrous sulphate which are our Green-up Ferrous Sulphate applied as a liquid and our Winter Green High Iron applied dry.
-An alternative is MossOff which is applied as a liquid.
-They are all equally effective so you decide what to use based on convenience and cost.
+An alternative is MossOff, which is applied as a liquid.
+They are all equally effective, so you decide what to use based on convenience and cost.

 Moss Killing & Raking